Terek sandpiper: Distribution and ecology

 This bird breeds near water in the taiga from Finland through northern Siberia to the Kolyma River, and migrate south in winter to tropical coasts in east Africa, south Asia and Australia, usually preferring muddy areas.
 It is a rare vagrant in western Europe, and particularly in autumn it is sometimes seen passing through the Marianas on migration; on Palau, further off its usual migration route, it is decidedly uncommon on the other hand.
 Almost annually and apparently more and more often in recent times, a few birds stray to Alaska and the Aleutian and Pribilof Islands.
 Every few years, individual vagrants are recorded in the Neotropics, where they arrive either as migrating birds from Africa, or as North American strays accompanying local waders south for winter.
 Such vagrants have been recorded as far south as Argentina.

 The overall genetic variation in Terek sandpipers across their range is low, with some evidence of contractions followed by expansion.
-Although the geographically isolated Dniephe River population in Eastern Europe does show significant genetic differentiation.
+Although the geographically isolated Dnieper River population in Eastern Europe does show significant genetic differentiation.

 It feeds in a distinctive and very active way, chasing insects and other mobile prey, and sometimes then running to the water's edge to wash its catch.

 It lays three or four eggs in a lined ground scrape.

 The Terek sandpiper likes to associate with ruddy turnstones (Arenaria interpres), smallish calidrids, and Charadrius (but maybe not Pluvialis) plovers; a vagrant bird at Paraty (Rio de Janeiro state) was noted to pair up with a spotted sandpiper (Actitis macularius).

 This is one of the species to which the Agreement on the Conservation of African-Eurasian Migratory Waterbirds (AEWA) applies.
 Widespread and often quite commonly seen, the Terek sandpiper is not considered a threatened species by the IUCN.